AMDESE/AMDSEV/README.md

 ## SLES-15

-SUSE Linux Enterprise Server 15 GA includes the SEV support; we do not need to compile the sources.
+SUSE Linux Enterprise Server 15 GA includes SEV support; we do not need to compile the sources.

 > SLES-15 does not contain the updated libvirt packages yet hence we will